aporeto-inc/gaia/doc/documentation.md

 ##### `POST /sshauthorizationpolicies`

-Creates a new SSH authorization policies.
+Creates a new SSH authorizations.

 ##### `DELETE /sshauthorizationpolicies/:id`